PederHA/inginious-coding-style/README.md

 ## TODO

-- [ ] Add clickable link to coding style grades for each task in task list.
+- [ ] Make each coding style grade progress bar on `/course/<courseid>` a clickable element that links to the relevant coding style grades page (`/submission/<submissionid>/codingstyle`) for the relevant task.
-- [ ] Add ability to enable/disable categories on a per-course basis.
+- [ ] Add ability to enable/disable grading categories on a per-course basis.
 - [ ] Add ability to enable/disable plugin on a per course-basis.
-- [ ] Maybe we actually DON'T need to pass config to CodingStyleGrades.`get_mean()`?
+- [ ] Maybe we actually DON'T need to pass config to `CodingStyleGrades.get_mean()`?
 After all, we probably want to display the submission's mean grade at the point it was graded, not the mean grade based on the _currently_ enabled categories.

 <!-- - [x] Complete -->
 <!-- - [ ] Incomplete -->